jlperona/bart-passenger-heatmap/geojson/README.md

 ### Creation

 The original data was sourced from the "stations and lines" KML file provided on [BART's website](https://www.bart.gov/schedules/developers/geo).
-I originally imported those files into ArcGIS and saved them into GeoJSON.
+I originally imported those files into GIS software and saved them into GeoJSON.
-However, I've made significant edits since then to remove extraneous data provided by ArcGIS.
+However, I've made edits since then to remove extraneous data and add the station abbreviations.
-I also corrected the station names to match the [system map](https://www.bart.gov/system-map), and provided the abbreviations separately.

 ### Reproducibility

-Normally, I'm a fan of reproducible analysis, and being able to reproduce this file from the original KML via a script would be nice.
-However, I made significant changes to what was provided in the original KML without saving my steps.
-It should be possible to write a script using `rgdal` to create the GeoJSON data in this format.
+It is possible to write a script either using `rgdal` for R or Python extensions for QGIS to clean the KML files and export to GeoJSON.
 That's a potential addition for the future.

 ## `tracks.geojson`